The application deadline is Monday, December 9, 2019 at 5pm.

 - LSA Faculty must have returned from an academic leave to one year of active duty in order to qualify for a fellowship.
 They may apply during their year of active duty for the fellowship year following.

-- Newly hired faculty must teach for two full-time consecutive years in order to take up a fellowship.
+- Newly hired faculty must teach for two consecutive years in order to take up a fellowship.
 That fellowship may occur in their third year of employment or thereafter.

 - Faculty eligible for any college-funded leave who accept our fellowship offer will be expected to combine that support with institute support during the fellowship year.
 Other schools and colleges have generally followed LSA’s pattern.